nicolas-loubet/GrapheneGUI/README.md

 python -m graphenegui
 ```

+If it fails, it could be that you need to use `py -m graphenegui` instead.

 📌 Important: Make sure your terminal's current directory is the one containing graphenegui, requirements.txt, etc. For example:

 ```powershell